|

 The country has an area of 43,278 square miles and a population of

-2007 indicates that the Protestant population of Honduras has grown from 21% to 36% in
+2012 indicates that the Protestant population of Honduras has grown from 21% to 43.9%, or a

 or provided no answer.